Limits of Information Flow Between Classically Interacting Particles: Introduction

+Incrementally, thought experiments like Maxwell's demon have led to increasingly abstract notions of information exchange between physical constituents, such as cogs, levers, particles, etc. \cite{Smoluchowski1912,Feynman1963,Szilard1929} This abstracted information flow has partly culminated in the modern formulation of stochastic thermodynamics and the idea of the physics of information, in which information is treated on more equal footing with other physical entities such as energy. \cite{Parrando2015}

-Information flow in physical systems is now more than ever an \textit{experimental} question as much as it is a theoretical one.
-At this time we are experiencing a period of unprecedented control over microscopically fluctuating quantum and classical systems in which to explore fundamental bounds on information transfer.
-Experimental verifications of Landauer's principle continue to surface \cite{Landauer-test-1,Landauer-test-2} in addition to verifications of Jarzynski-type equalities, which have information theoretic ramifications as well. \cite{Jarzynski-test-1,Jarzynski-test-2} And, furthermore, careful control over information flow, or more specifically information \textit{loss}, in quantum computing systems will be critical to pushing beyond the noisy intermediate-scale quantum era (NISQ). \cite{Preskill2018}
+Today, information flow in physical systems is more than ever an experimental question as much as a theoretical one.
+Yet despite a sense that information does indeed \textit{flow} between interacting particles, it has not been broadly established, outside of thermal equilibrium contexts, how much information is exchanged between particles precisely, say in nats/sec.
+Meanwhile, we are experiencing a period of unprecedented control over microscopically fluctuating quantum and classical systems in which to explore fundamental bounds on information transfer.
+Examples include experimental verifications of Landauer's principle \cite{Landauer-test-1,Landauer-test-2} and verifications of Jarzynski/Crooks-type fluctuation relations, which have information theoretic ramifications. \cite{Jarzynski-test-1,Jarzynski-test-2} Moreover, in quantum systems careful accounting and control over information flow, or more specifically information \textit{loss}, will be necessary to push beyond the noisy intermediate-scale quantum era (NISQ). \cite{Preskill2018}